 The Offload Unused Apps setting gives your iPhone control over which unused apps.
 I had a situation where an important App got offloaded and I missed a friend’s birthday.
 Because of this, I do not recommend enabling the automatic offload feature because you don’t want to lumber things up where you need to use a specific app, but your iPhone automatically offloaded it.

 By manually offloading individual apps, you have complete control of your iPhone and your apps.
 This is why I have decided to describe these steps as well and this is the method I have employed.

 Note: Manually offloading is optional as iOS automatically offloads unused apps when it’s low on storage (When enabled).
-To manually offload apps, go to Settings as shown below.
+Thus, to manually offload apps, go to Settings as shown below.

 Under Settings, click on “General”.

 Select any apps you will love to manually offload.
 So, In my case, I will be manually offloading the Telegram App.
 Click on the App (in my case Telegram).